nadinejackson1/rnn-text-generation-tensorflow-keras/README.md

 This is a basic example, and there is room for improvement.
 To enhance the quality of the generated text, consider:

-    Using a larger dataset
+- Using a larger dataset
-    Training the model for more epochs
+- Training the model for more epochs
-    Experimenting with more complex architectures (e.g., LSTM or GRU networks) Fine-tuning the temperature parameter in the generate_text function to control the level of creativity
+- Experimenting with more complex architectures (e.g., LSTM or GRU networks)

-Happy text generation!
+- Fine-tuning the temperature parameter in the generate_text function to control the level of creativity